You are here

 Several local community organizations across the country have joined the national effort to raise awareness about the urgent maternal warning signs for pregnancy-related complications and improve communication between health care providers and their patients.

-The Hear Her campaign works by encouraging partners, family, friends and healthcare professionals to really listen and ensure people who are pregnant or postpartum get the care they need.
+The Hear Her campaign works by encouraging partners, family, friends and healthcare professionals to really listen and ensure women who are pregnant or postpartum get the care they need.

-The six CBOs receiving funding through this project in 2024 are:
+The CBOs who are receiving funding through this project in 2025 are:

 - The Arthur Ashe Institute for Urban Health, Brooklyn, NY